 maximum participation, physical development and safe play.

 Albany Hills State School offers a wide range of sporting and

 recreational activities to cater for the needs of all students.
 Students in all

-year levels have two physical education lessons each week taught by specialist
+year levels have two health and physical education lessons each week taught by specialist

 teachers.
 Students in the upper year levels participate in an additional sport

 lesson each week.
 Our philosophy in sport and physical education is to give our